Regenerative Ranching and Agriculture (R2A) Deputy, Latin America Region

 WE'RE LOOKING FOR YOU

-Internally, the R2A Deputy serves as the technical focal point for Latin America’s regenerative agriculture initiatives to the rest of the Conservancy.
-They develop systems and processes to improve coordination, communication and planning across Country Programs in Latin America on regenerative agriculture projects.
-They is responsible for collaborating with diverse units across Latin America to disseminate best practices, provide training and analyses to best define, standardize and collect data that reflect organizational measures of success.
+Internally, the R2A Deputy serves as the technical focal point for Latin America’s regenerative agriculture and ranching initiatives to the rest of the Conservancy.
+They develop systems and processes to improve coordination, communication and planning across Country Programs in Latin America on regenerative agriculture and ranching projects, coordinating with TNC initiatives focused on agriculture related zero conversion and water strategies.
+They are responsible for collaborating with diverse units across Latin America to disseminate best practices, provide training and analyses to best define, standardize and collect data that reflect organizational measures of success.
 They are charged with frequent communication and consultation with field staff to ground-truth and come to consensus on sustainable food strategies, develop a specific, actionable business plan and subsequent annual regional work plans with buy-in from all country programs, and other internal and external experts and stakeholders.
 They compile coherent quarterly conservation reports, as well as communicates upward and outward those field successes that are relevant to the R2A Strategy’s priorities.
 They coordinate with the Conservancy’s Global Priorities teams to ensure our work is adequately leveraged and represented in international policy and donor events.

 The R2A Deputy directly supervises a team of 1-3 staff, and builds strategic, scientific, and technical capacity in the field through coordination of the “R2A Management Team” composed of 5-6 additional staff.
 They will report to the Latin America Regenerative Agriculture Director.

 - Support the implementation of cutting-edge regional strategies to address systemic barriers to regenerative food production in coordination with country and global teams